aerospike/aerospike-vector-search-examples/README.md

 # Limitations
 The sandbox environment is limited to a single index.
 If you need to create a different index please get in touch about getting a new sandbox environment.
+Sandbox environments expire after 3 days by default.

 # Contributing
 If you have an idea for a sample app please open a PR and we'll review.
 We're excited to provide more examples